Warzone2100/warzone2100/doc/js-globals.md

 This section describes global variables (or "globals" for short) that are available from all scripts.
 You typically cannot write to these variables, they are read-only.

 * `derrickPositions` An array of derrick starting positions on the current map.
   Each item in the array is an object containing the x and y variables for a derrick.
 * `startPositions` An array of player start positions on the current map.
   Each item in the array is an object containing the x and y variables for a player start position.
 * `version` Current version of the game, set in `major.minor` format.
 * `selectedPlayer` The player controlled by the client on which the script runs.
 * `gameTime` The current game time.
 Updated before every invokation of a script.
 * `modList` The current loaded mods.
 * `difficulty` The currently set campaign difficulty, or the current AI's difficulty setting.
-It will be one of `EASY`, `MEDIUM`, `HARD` or `INSANE`.
+  It will be one of: `EASY`, `MEDIUM`, `HARD` or `INSANE`.
 * `mapName` The name of the current map.
 * `tilesetType` The area name of the map.
 * `baseType` The type of base that the game starts with.
 It will be one of `CAMP_CLEAN`, `CAMP_BASE` or `CAMP_WALLS`.
 * `alliancesType` The type of alliances permitted in this game.
 It will be one of `NO_ALLIANCES`, `ALLIANCES`, `ALLIANCES_UNSHARED` or `ALLIANCES_TEAMS`.
 * `powerType` The power level set for this game.
 * `maxPlayers` The number of active players in this game.
-* `scavengers` Whether or not scavengers are activated in this game.
+* `scavengers` Whether or not scavengers are activated in this game, and, if so, which type.
 * `mapWidth` Width of map in tiles.
 * `mapHeight` Height of map in tiles.
 * `scavengerPlayer` Index of scavenger player.
 (3.2+ only)